Lynda Carter, 69, Sizzles On Instagram With Announcement About ‘Wonder Woman 1984’

 Lynda had an exaggerated expression of happy surprise as held the receiver up toward her tiny doppelganger.

-The gorgeous star the current movie franchise, Gal Gadot, was one of over 11,000 people to like the post.
+The gorgeous star of the current movie franchise, Gal Gadot, was one of over 11,000 people to like the post.
 Hundreds of fans took to the comments section to express their adoration for Lynda, as well as their excitement about the upcoming release.

 “Yay!!!
 My favorite superhero- and you always be the one and only.
-WW!” exclaimed one follower.
+WW!” one follower exclaimed.

 “I have that phone.
-Can I call you on it?” inquired a second person.
+Can I call you on it?” a second person inquired.

 “Oh lived for your Wonder Woman.
 Id play it in the back garden by myself and run behind the shed and twirl.
 Wouldn’t miss the show.
 You were and still are, stunning!
-X,” reminisced a third fan.
+X,” a third fan reminisced.

 “You’re beautiful, Lynda!
-Thanks for sharing the good news, Wonderwoman!” declared a fourth supporter, adding a trio of flame emoji to emphasize their words.
+Thanks for sharing the good news, Wonderwoman!” a fourth supporter declared, adding a trio of flame emoji to emphasize their words.

-Many supporters wanted to know if she would make a cameo in the film, but her profile on IMDb indicated that is unfortunately not the case.
+Many supporters wanted to know if she would make a cameo in the film, but her profile on IMDb indicates that is unfortunately not the case.

-As reported by The Inquisitr, Lynda paid homage to Wonder Woman in early October to encourage fans to vote in the U.S. Presidential Election.
+As reported by The Inquisitr, Lynda paid homage to Wonder Woman in early October to encourage fans to vote in the U.S. presidential election.
 She rocked the bullet-deflecting metal cuffs she wore in the original television series, which aired from 1975 to 1979.
-Each piece was embossed in the center with a red, glittery star.
+Each piece was embossed in the center with a glittery red star.

 Lynda faced the camera head-on and struck her superheroine character’s signature pose — hands balled into fists and arms crossed in an “X” in front of her chest.
 She also wore a blue cotton mask printed with the word “vote,” and encouraged followers in her home state of Arizona to cast their ballots early.